x-USantaTecla-game-sudoku/requirements/README.md

    ╚═══════════╩═══════════╩═══════════╝
      A   B   C   D   E   F   G   H   I

-Select square to assign: H8+7
+Select a square to assign: H8+7
- * Number 7 has already been assigned at this column.
+ * Number has already been assigned at this column.

-Select square to assign: H8+1
+Select a square to assign: H8+1
- * Number 1 has already been assigned at this row.
+ * Number has already been assigned at this row.

-Select square to assign: H8+6
+Select a square to assign: H8+6
- * Number 6 has already been assigned at this box.
+ * Number has already been assigned at this box.

-Select square to assign: H8+4
+Select a square to assign: H8+4

    ╔═══════════╦═══════════╦═══════════╗
  9 ║ 5 | 3 |   ║   | 7 |   ║   |   |   ║